-Join Nick Brazzi for an in-depth discussion in this video Filling out forms and using autofill, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Filling out forms and using autofill, part of Learning the Chrome Browser.

 - As you're browsing the web,…you may occasionally need to submit…some information on a website.…This is usually done with a form.…If you fill out a lot of forms,…the Autofill feature might be really helpful.…Let's get familiar with both online forms…and the Autofill feature.…Now first, I wanna start by going to a specific website.…Of course, I'll click in the address bar…and I'll start typing the address for that website.…But I'm gonna stop right here.…I want you to notice something.…You may have seen this happen earlier in the course…but now I really wanna look at it…and talk about what's happening.…